openSUSE/news-o-o/_posts/2011-11-19-opensuse-weekly-news-202-is-out.markdown

 We all know that lighting matches near a combustible substance like gasoline is not a good idea.
 Yet people go up in smoke every year.

 Similarly, putting a developer and a customer in the same room can have a combustible effect.
-Many developers tend to be very direct, and talk in technical terms the customer canâ€™t comprehend.
+Many developers tend to be very direct, and talk in technical terms the customer can’t comprehend.
 They sometimes have very little patience for customers who send mixed message about their requirements.

 As a result, many developers (and their projects) go up in smoke every year as well. (...)

-â€
+”

-â€œ
+“

         [LinuxForum.com/gcawood: Test To Give When Hiring or Interviewing a Junior Linux System Administrator](http://www.linuxforum.com/content.php/128-Test-To-Give-When-Hiring-or-Interviewing-a-Junior-Linux-System-Administrator)